jamesyeap/react_query/README.md

 ```
 This is useful when placeholder data is used for `initialData`, and you want to fetch actual data and replace the placeholder data with it as soon as the component mounts.

-## Seeding Initial Query Data from Other Queries (Push Approach)
+## Seeding Initial Query Data from Other Queries (Pull Approach)
-In cases where a Query's data has been fetched by another Query (such as data for a specific Post being already fetched by a Query fetching data for all Posts), you can actually use the data already obtained as the `initialData` for the aforementioned Query.
+In cases where a Query's data has been fetched by another Query (such as data for a specific Post being already fetched by a Query fetching data for all Posts), you can actually pull the data already obtained as the `initialData` and use it in the `initialState` for the aforementioned Query.

 To do so,
 ```javascript